A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Introduction

-\paragraph{Related works} The term \emph{multilevel networks} arises in the statistical literature for a wide variety of complex networks.
+The term \emph{multilevel network} arises in the statistical literature for a wide variety of complex networks.
 For instance, \citet{zijlstra2006multilevel} adapt the p2-model to handle multiple observations of a network, \cite{sweet2014hierarchical} extend the Mixed Membership Stochastic Block Model \citep{airoldi2008mixed} to the hierarchical network model framework \citep{sweet2013hierarchical} for the same type of data. \citet{snijders2017stochastic} discusses the use of the stochastic actor-oriented model \citep{snijders2001statistical} for temporal and multivariate networks.

 When dealing with the multilevel networks we defined before, \citet{wang2013exponential} adopt an exponential random graph model (ERGM) strategy that is used in applications across many fields such as environmental science \citep{hileman2018network} or sociology \citep[chapter 10-11, 13-14]{lazega2015multilevel}.
-When focusing on a clustering approach, as far as we know, only two papers have been published, namely \cite{vziberna2014blockmodeling} and \cite{barbillon2017stochastic}.
-The first paper develops three general approaches for blockmodeling multilevel networks.
+When focusing on a clustering approach, \cite{vziberna2014blockmodeling} develops three general approaches for blockmodeling multilevel networks.
 First, the separate analysis consists in clustering the levels separately or using the clustering of one level on the other.
 Second, the conversion approach converts the level of the organizations into a new kind of interaction between individuals, the interactions are then aggregated into a single layer network; this is close to the approach taken by \cite{barbillon2017stochastic} who transform the inter-organizational network into an inter-individual network thus adopting a multiplex network approach (the individuals interconnect directly or through the organizations they belong to).
-The third approach in \cite{vziberna2014blockmodeling} is called the true multilevel approach and is the closest to the one we propose on this paper.
-However, the cost function to be optimized requires a pre-specified blockmodeling and so is not a generative model.
-Moreover, it is not as flexible as the SBM since the type of tolopogy has to be specified.
+The third approach is called the true multilevel approach and is the closest to the one we propose on this paper.

+\OA{}{\citet{vziberna2014blockmodeling} and the extensions in \citet{vziberna2019blockmodeling,vziberna2020k} to a more general set of multilayer networks (called linked networks) use a generalized blockmodeling framework \citep{doreian2005generalized}.
+Contrary to this deterministic approach, we resort to a probalistic generative model for all the reasons stated above.
+The MLVSBM additionally provides us with a natural criterion for detecting the interdependence between the two levels.
+Furthermore, we explicitly take into account the constraint of having a unique affiliation per individual inherent to these multilevel datasets and do not consider the affiliation as a bipartite network.}